 Christina M. Hopkins

-Christina is currently a fourth-year graduate student in the Duke Clinical Psychology Ph.D. program and Duke Global Health Institute with Dr. Gary Bennett.
+Christina is currently a fifth-year graduate student in the Duke Clinical Psychology Ph.D. program and Duke Global Health Institute with Dr. Gary Bennett.
 Originally from South Jersey, Christina received her B.S. from University of the Sciences in Philadelphia and worked in the Health Behavior Research Lab under the supervision of Dr. E. Amy Janke.
 Before coming to Duke, Christina worked as Clinical Research Coordinator in the Center for Weight and Eating Disorders at University of Pennsylvania under the supervision of Drs.
 Tom Wadden, Kelly Allison, and Lucy Faulconbridge.

 When not working, Christina is probably doing one of these things (listed in order of likelihood): knitting a sweater while several other half-knit items languish in project bags nearby; reading a book, specifically one written by H. Murakami, D. Tartt, G. Saunders, or M. Atwood; configuring a new gadget; humming along to that Jefferson Airplane song, in harmony (sorry); or trying to do a handstand.

 Christina's clinical work can be summarized more accurately (and poetically) by Rumi:

 A joy, a depression, a meanness,

 Even if they are a crowd of sorrows,

 empty of its furniture,

 still, treat each guest honorably.

 for some new delight.